 In most areas of Canada, September means the seasons are officially starting to change, temperatures are cooling down, the leaves are changing colour, and winter is approaching.
 With that in mind, it’s time to start thinking about buying a set of new tires for your car, truck or SUV, especially if you live somewhere with a winter tire law, like the province of Quebec.

-In other provinces, you can receive a discount on your insurance if you use the appropriate seasonal tires, but you need to make sure you purchase the right tires.
+In other provinces, such as Ontario, you can receive a discount on your insurance if you use the appropriate seasonal tires, but you need to make sure you purchase the right tires.
 With that in mind, we’ve put together 3 simple things to know about tires before buying- size, season, and specialty.

 These are the three main numbers of your tire size – width, profile, and rim size.